 Funding for Pilot Projects

-As part of its Pilot Projects funding mechanism, the CTRI has developed a funding collaboration with the CFMRI.
-For CTRI pilot project proposals that include human neuroimaging, the CFMRI will support one scan hour (in the form of a pilot hour) for every two scan hours supported by the pilot project grant.
-Other details regarding the assignment and usage of these pilot hours will follow the policies of the CFMRI.
-This generous collaborative arrangement leverages additional research support for clinical, translational, and innovative technology pilot projects for CTRI investigators utilizing neuroimaging methodologies.
+As part of its Research Grant funding mechanism for both General Campus and Health Sciences, the Academic Senate has developed a funding collaboration with the CFMRI.
+For Academic Senate research project proposals that include human or animal imaging, the CFMRI (as part of its training mission) will support one scan hour for every two scan hours supported by the Academic Senate grant.
+Other details regarding the assignment and usage of these hours will follow the policies of the CFMRI.
+This generous collaborative arrangement leverages additional research support for innovative multidisciplinary research pilot projects for Academic Senate investigators utilizing advanced imaging methodologies.